rangsimanketkaew/tensorflow-cpp-api/compile_tensorflow_cpp.md

 Note:

 1. Building TensorFlow can consume a lot of memory.
-So I prefer a small number of CPUs (`--jobs`).
+So I prefer a small number of CPUs (`--jobs`), e.g. 4 CPUs use `--jobs=4`.
 2. Limit RAM requested by bazel with `--local_ram_resources`.
-The value is either integer, .e.g., `4096` or % of total memory, e.g., 50% use `"HOST_RAM*.50"`.
+The value is either integer, .e.g., 2048 use `--local_ram_resources=2048` or % of total memory, e.g., 50% use `"HOST_RAM*.50"`.
-3. The whole process can take several hours.
+3. The whole process can take up to 1 hour.
 4. Add `-D_GLIBCXX_USE_CXX11_ABI=0` if you use GCC 5 or higher version.
 5. Flags for optimization: `--copt="-O3"`.
 6. Flasg for both AMD and Intel chips: `--copt=-mfma --copt=-msse4.1 --copt=-msse4.2 --copt=-mfpmath=both`.